threesquared/homelab/README.md

 # Homelab

-This repository contains config files and provisioning scripts for my various homelab servers.
+This repository contains config files and provisioning scripts for my various servers at home.

 ## Diagram